-Final curtain time has already arrived for one unlucky celebrity in Strictly Come Dancing as the elimination rounds begin.
+Final curtain time has already arrived for Susannah Constantine in Strictly Come Dancing as the elimination rounds began last Sunday.

 Cast your mind back over these memorable departures.